seansjlee/repkit/README.md

 _**your reps, your kit, your way**_

 Repkit is a full-stack web application designed to help you organise and track your workout sessions effortlessly.
-Create new workout sessions, give them custom names, and easily add exercises.
+Create new workout sessions, name them, and add exercises with fully custom settings.
 For every exercise, a smart timer is automatically generated based on the sets, reps, and rest time you define.
 Stay focused, consistent, and in control throughout your workouts.

 ## Live Demo